Analysis & Training for Law Enforcement & Intelligence Agencies

 An interrogation is a negotiation about the truth.
 Besides physical evidence, interrogations & witness interviews are the most important source of information.
 The goal is not to get a confession at any price, but to get to the truth.
 The Psychology of Interrogations and Detection of Deception are basic skills for Police & Intelligence to build trust, to spot a liar and to get infomation.

-Mark T. Hofmann is a Crime- & Intelligence Analyst, trained and certified in the United States.
+Mark T. Hofmann is a Crime- & Intelligence Analyst and Business Psychologist.
 He is a university lecturer for Behavioral- & Cyber Psychology and has met criminals, psychopaths, and hackers to research the inside perspective.
 He is in expert in Profiling & psychological methods.
 His approach and training on The Psychology of Interrogations & Deception Detection is based on three key elements:

 1.Building trust and willingness to talk: This is mainly about the psychology of trust, but also time and location/room can have an effect.

 2. Detecting deception: This is mainly about methods of Forensic Linguistics and Statement Analysis.
 Body language is completely overrated, language is much more important.

 3. Getting to the Truth: Using lawful Interrogation- and Questioning Techniques and the Strategic Use of Evidence (SUE) to get true confessions.